 How To Buy Plants and Garlic from Us- check out the tab called "More" on our home page for details.When you order you will see several options for pick-up locations and times at the end of ordering.

 We are about 13 miles North of Central Boulder and 8 Miles West of Longmont.
-Near 65th Street and Nelson Rd in Boulder County (80503).
-When you order we will provide the exact address and directions to get here.
+We are currently not offering the farm as a pick up location.
 We are not open to the public outside of special event hours.Contact

 The best way to contact us is by email email@example.com